 The Fulbright Visiting Scholar Program is a non-degree, post-doctoral award program for junior and senior researchers, university lecturers and experts from academic institutions in Georgia who wish to conduct post-doctoral research, lecture, or pursue combined lecturing and research in the United States.
 The length of the program is three to six months.

 The Fulbright Scholarship is one of the most exclusive and important scholarships offered by the U.S. Government to Georgian academics.
 The recruitment of candidates for the Fulbright Visiting Scholars Program is based on an open competition by the Public Affairs Section of U.S. Embassy Tbilisi.

-All candidates must currently be affiliated with one of the universities or research institutions in Georgia.
+All candidates must currently be affiliated with one of the academic or research institutions in Georgia.
 Special preference will be given to candidates who have the capacity and commitment to take full advantage of a program of research or lecturing at a U.S. institution, and who are willing to share their experience and knowledge after returning to Georgia.
-The Fulbright experience should be of value not only to the scholar, but also to the scholar’s home university – its students and faculty – as well as to the host U.S. institution.
+The Fulbright experience should be of value not only to the scholar but also to the scholar’s home institution, as well as to the host U.S. institution.
 Fulbright scholars serve as cultural ambassadors and should be prepared to speak about their country, culture, and research to academic and community groups.

 - American Studies

 - Information Sciences

 - Political Science